-Criminal Convictions
+Criminal Convictions:

-Compliance With the Drug-Free Schools and Campuses Regulations Rensselaer Polytechnic Institute, August 2023 [EDGAR Part 86] Page 28 of 29 All employees are required to notify their manager within five (5) days if they are convicted of a crime involving drugs or alcohol.
+All employees are required to notify their manager within five (5) days if they are convicted of a crime involving drugs or alcohol.
 A conviction means a finding of guilt, including a plea of guilty or no contest, or imposition of sentence, by any judicial body.